-As a marketer, you should also think of customers with disabilities when focusing on your social media content -- or any form of marketing you do.
+As a marketer, you should also think of customers with disabilities when focusing on your social media content — or any form of marketing you do.

-Fen Slattery, accessibility lead at Clique Studios, says to make sure you use image descriptions to describe the images you post across Twitter, Instagram, and Facebook.
+Fen Slattery, Accessibility Lead at Clique Studios, says to make sure you use image descriptions to describe the images you post across Twitter, Instagram, and Facebook.

-“Image descriptions are generally for people with low vision and people who use screen readers,” Slattery says.
+“Image descriptions are generally for people with low vision and people who use screen readers,” Slattery said.
 “They’re also great for people with cognitive disabilities who have a hard time understanding the purpose of an image.”

 Use thoughtful image descriptions when posting on social media.
 The description will also make the entire experience better for all of your customers.

-In addition, Slattery adds, “Video captions help people who aren’t a native speaker of the language that’s being spoken in the video or those who are from a different region.
+In addition, Slattery added, “Video captions help people who aren’t a native speaker of the language that’s being spoken in the video or those who are from a different region.
 It’s also for those who don’t want to hear audio in the moment they are watching the video or if you forget your headphones at home.”

-No matter what kind of company you are -- software, a restaurant, or e-commerce yoga clothes store -- you can engage with customers by simply being human.
+No matter what kind of company you are – SaaS, restaurant, ecommerce yoga clothes store, whatever – you can engage with customers by simply being human.

 Here’s a great example from Trello.
 The company talks to their social media audience in a very personal way.